 Report Your Adverse Event to the FDA

-Fluoroquinolone antibiotics are associated with serious, often permanent, adverse reactions and it is important to report your adverse reactions to the FDA’s MedWatch system.
+If you experience any adverse reaction or side effect, it is important to report your adverse reactions to the FDA’s MedWatch system.

 Go to the FDA website https://www.accessdata.fda.gov/scripts/medwatch/index.cfm?action=reporting.home.